veracity/veracity-documentation/sections/tenantmanagement/tenantmanagement.md

 The Veracity Platform API offers comprehensive tools for managing applications, users, groups, and permissions within a multi-tenant environment.
 See some practical applications below.

+You can also listen to a podcast discussing some fictional applications and how they benefit from using the Veracity Platform API.

 ### Health and Safety Tracker

 The Health and Safety Tracker monitors and manages workplace health and safety conditions.
 It keeps track of safety compliance, sends notifications and alerts, allows reporting health status and safety incidents, and monitors and manages them.